jf2978/crypto-eng-assignment/README.md

 ### Tables

 The `users` table would be responsible for storing a naive implementation of a user for this web app.
-TBD transfer functionality in which a user can have multiple addresses.
+This ended up not being used, but would prove useful in more realistic circumstances!

 | field     | type       | description                       |
 |-----------|------------|-----------------------------------|